marnix/ziggen/README.md

   to make sure nothing remains 'hanging' after the iterator ends, if it is an `is_async = true` generator.
   (For this, split `_finished` into `_returned` and `_stopped`.)

-* Create a separate zig-0.8.x branch, which uses Zig 0.8.1 in its GitHub workflow.

 * Add a state diagram for GenIterState transitions in GenIter.